The Massachusetts Boater Safety Handbook

 Table of Contents

-It is illegal to tow a person on water skis or similar devices behind a PWC.
+It is illegal to tow a person on water skis or similar devices behind a personal watercraft (PWC).

 Every vessel towing a person(s) on water skis or similar devices must have on board, in addition to the operator, an observer at least 12 years of age constantly observing the person being towed.

-Each person being towed behind a vessel on water skis or similar devices must wear a USCG–approved Type I, II, or III PFD.
+Each person being towed behind a vessel on water skis or similar devices must wear a U.S. Coast Guard–approved wearable personal flotation device (PFD) or Type I, II, or III PFD.